 How to Photograph Long Exposures in Bulb Mode

-One of the main issues of bulb mode photography is that light changes during your exposure.
-Especially if you shoot bulb mode during the dawn or during the sunset.
+One of the main issues of Bulb Mode photography is that light changes during your exposure.
+You’ll see this happen a lot especially when you shoot Bulb Mode at dawn or dusk.

-Firstly, case light will increase very quickly as the sun rises from the horizon.
-Secondly, one you will be in complete dark in the round of 30 minutes.
+During sunrise, the light will increases very quickly as the sun rises from the horizon.
+During sunset, you will be in complete darkness in the round of 30 minutes.
 Between the start and the end of the shot, you could incur a significant change in the amount of available light.
 Here, you find yourself encountering a lot of bad exposures.

 What I tend to do as a landscape photographer is to take one or two shots with the Bulb Mode.
-This is after performing a series of test shots for the exposure.
+I do this after performing a series of test shots for the exposure.

-When I am convinced of the exposure after checking the histogram, I start to calculate the final exposure.
+When I like the exposure after checking the histogram, I start to calculate the final exposure.